 The C-470 Express Lanes project is intended to add express lanes to the existing, free general-purpose lanes on a portion of the C-470 highway near Denver.
-The project was extending Colorado’s express lanes network to provide drivers with a choice of using the free existing lanes or paying a toll to use the express lanes.
+The project will extend Colorado’s express lanes network to provide drivers with a choice of using the free existing lanes or paying a toll to use the express lanes.

 Express lanes increase roadway capacity and help to manage congestion on highways.
 The use of toll pricing during peak travel times reduces delays, manages congestion and maintains reliable travel times.
 Express lanes are currently open on I-25 between downtown Denver and 120th Avenue, US 36 between Denver and Boulder, and on I-70 between Idaho Springs and Empire.